Last Updated on December 29, 2023 by Richard

 There are only three filters in this system.
 Whereas other reverse osmosis systems have as many as six filters.

 TYhe GE GXRM10RBL RO system is designed for use with city water.
 However, it could be used with well water if you have a whole house water filtering system in place already.

-GE Reverse Osmosis Under Sink 3 Stage Water Filtration System GXRM10RBL – Click Here
+GE Reverse Osmosis Under Sink 3 Stage Water Filtration System GXRM10RBL – Check the price at Amazon.

 When and Why To Change Water Filters

 It comes with a dedicated filtered water faucet that has a reminder light to tell you when to change filters.
 The necessary batteries are included.
 However, the reminder light is just a timer and doesn’t actually reflect when a filter needs to be changed.